programmercave0/programmercave0.github.io/_posts/2019-11-18-Kruskal's Algorithm | Minimum Spanning Tree.md

 ---
 layout: post
 title: "Kruskal's Algorithm | Minimum Spanning Tree"
+subtitle: "When edges connects all vertices in a graph and form a tree then it is known as *spanning tree*.
+While connecting edges no cycle should be formed.
+A minimum spanning tree is the spanning tree whose sum of edge weights is as small as possible."
+author: "Programmercave"
+header-img: "assets/kruskal.png"
 tags:  [C++, Algorithm, Graph Algorithms]
 date: 2019-11-18
 ---

 When edges connects all vertices in a graph and form a tree then it is known as *spanning tree*.
 While connecting edges no cycle should be formed.
 A *minimum spanning tree* is the spanning tree whose sum of edge weights is as small as possible.

 Initially no vertices are connected to any other vertex means the spanning tree does not contain any edges, it only contain vertices. **Kruskal’s algorithm** adds an edge to the tree which has the smallest weight if it does not create a cycle.